n1ywb/eqaztk/README.md

 cases, e.g. plotting DX QSOs.

 I don't care for the lat/lon graticule so it's turned off by default.

+### IMPORTANT NOTE ON CUSTOM CRS ###

+This project includes a custom CRS configured for equidistant azimuthal projection.
+If you have not configured any other custom CRS's, this CRS will be called 'USER:100000'.
+If you do have other custom CRSs you'll have to find the number in the CRS list; look for `+proj=aeqd`.
+You may also add it again if necessary, the full definition is:

+    +proj=aeqd +lat_0=44.197227 +lon_0=-72.486237 +x_0=0 +y_0=0 +a=6371000 +b=6371000 +units=m +no_defs

+All layers must have their CRS set to this projection, and you must also specify this projection when running the `create_polar_graticule.py` script.

 ## How to change map center ##